 “We’re very interested in music that’s maybe for kids and maybe for adults.
 It could be either, but it’s definitely for both,” says Burns.

-Foreverywhere will be released on February 24 digitally on the STEVENSTEVEN website, iTunes, Amazon and Soundcloud.
-There are no current plans for physical copies.
+Foreverywhere will be released on February 24 digitally on the STEVENSTEVEN website, iTunes, Amazon and Spotify.
 STEVENSTEVEN wrote songs on weekends when Drozd wasn’t busy with the Flaming Lips, and recorded them in an Oklahoma studio with a mutual friend.

 Burns describes the music on this album as psychedelic children’s rock opera that is very much influenced by his time on Blue’s Clues, where everyone was animated except for him.